emora-chat/GRIDD/knowledge_graph/README.md

 #### Knowledge Ids
 Each knowledge statement is given an automatically generated unique id when it is added to the KG.
-This unique id is integral to the functioning of the underlying data structure, but it is not easily available through the text file interface, which leads to the local naming paradigm described in future sections.
+Except for the case of `named instances`, this id is not able to be manually specified and is not available to the designer.

 #### Named instances